2067

 After the DM confirmation a histopathologic analysis of the central arteriole from the white pulp of the spleen was performed aiming the detection of vascular alterations induced by this disease.
 The spleen of the animals (n=3) was removed at 2, 15 and 30 days after the DM induction and the tissues were processed for paraffin inclusion and two slides of 4 micrometer width each were stained with hematoxilin & eosin (HE) and picro-sirius.
 The alterations of the arteriole width were quantified through analysis with the Image J software (NIH) version 1.3.1.

-Lesion protocol At day 0 the animals were anesthetized with 0.01ml/g of Ketamine 10% and Xilazine 2% via intraperitoneal.
-Afterwards a depilation of the dorsal region of the animal was performed and the third degree thermic injury induced by the immersion of this region in water at 95ºC for 14 seconds
+At day 0 the animals were anesthetized with 0.01ml/g of Ketamine 10% and Xilazine 2% via intraperitoneal.
+Afterwards a depilation of the dorsal region of the animal was performed and the third degree thermic injury induced by the immersion of this region in water at 95ºC for 14 seconds8.

 During the treatment period the animals received daily occlusive and sterilized bandages.
 Initially a cleaning of the wound with physiologic solution was performed followed by a topic application of silver sulfadiazine ointment.
 All animals received an occlusive bandage.
 A veterinarian physician supervised the injured animals during the animal hygiene, aggressiveness, posture and answer to handling were observed.

-At the second day after the injury induction the surgical debridement of the wounds was performed
+At the second day after the injury induction the surgical debridement of the wounds was performed8.

 The wound contraction analysis was performed through the photography of the injuries through a digital camera attached to a tripod and at a constant distant of 20 cm from the lesion.
 Afterwards the images were analyzed through the Image J software (NIH) version 1.3.1.